January 16, 2026

 Mezzanines are platforms that extend storage space to a second level above your warehouse floor.

 Adding more racks to your storage space can also have some pitfalls.
 For example, before expanding, take the time to be aware of your building’s fire code and ensure that you aren’t breaking any coding rules by extending racks.
-Additionally, consider that your employees may need extra equipment to reach higher levels of inventory.
+Additionally, consider that your employees may need extra equipment to reach higher levels of inventory and incorporate that into your warehouse space optimization strategy.

-Bulk storage may be the solution if your storage constraints don’t align with your inventory purchases.
-When you make bulk purchases of inventory, you are creating opportunities to manage within a bulk format.
+Bulk storage solutions may be the answer if your space constraints don’t align with your inventory purchases.
+When you make large purchases of inventory, you are creating opportunities to manage it with tailored bulk storage solutions.
 Bulk storage containers can reduce the number of physical storage bins, and may not even need to be located in your warehouse.
 Example containers include:

 - Vats